-The amendments are effective prospectively for annual periods beginning on or after 1 January 2016, with early adoption permitted.
-These amendments are not expected to have any impact to the Group as the Group has not used a revenue-based method to depreciate its non-current assets.
+On adoption, entities are required to apply the amendments without restating prior periods, but retrospective application is permitted if elected for all three amendments and other criteria are met.
+The amendments are effective for annual periods beginning on or after 1 January 2018, with early application permitted.
+These amendments are not expected to have any impact on the Group and the Company.